CalCOFI/rCRUX/README.md

 | NUM_TARGETS_WITH_PRIMERS               | 1000           |
 | MAX_TARGET_PER_TEMPLATE                | 100            |

-As of 2022-08-16, the primer blast GUI contains some options that are not implemented by primer_search.
-The [table below](#Table-of-available-options) documents available options.

 You can check [primerblast](https://www.ncbi.nlm.nih.gov/tools/primer-blast/) for more information on how to modify search options.
 For example, if want you to generate a larger hitsize, open the source of the primer designing tool and look for that string.
 You find the following: